Business premises and technical equipment

 - the equipment must be technically flawless, regularly maintained and serviced in accordance with the manufacturer's instructions;

 - the equipment and tools which come into contact with the external parts of the human body must be clean, made of materials that allow adequate cleaning, maintenance and, where necessary, disinfection and/or sterilisation;

-- a plan for the sterilisation of the equipment and tools must be made for the sterilisation of the equipment and tools which must include: what is sterilised, when the sterilisation takes place, who performs it, sterilisation methods, control of steriliser functioning with chemical indicators and the method of waste management;
+- a plan for the sterilisation of the equipment and tools must be made for the sterilisation of the equipment and tools which must include: what is sterilised, when it takes place, who performs it, sterilisation method, control of steriliser functioning with chemical indicators and the method of waste management;

 - when the sitting and lying surfaces come into direct contact with the skin of the user, single use covers are used, except in saunas.

 For the purpose of pursuing piercing, tattooing and other similar services and of performing procedures, where skin, mucous membranes, cartilage or muscle tissue is penetrated, the obligatory use of sterile utensils and disposable gloves is prescribed.
 Prior to the penetration it is necessary to perform disinfection of the body surface.
 The holder of the activity must familiarise the user with potential health risks stemming from the procedure and with the care following the tattooing or similar procedures.